MarcelloMorettoni/imx219-cool-stuff/README.md

 ### Simple OpenCV viewer

 For a minimal example without Tkinter, run `simple_stereo.py`.
-When numeric camera IDs are provided, the script now automatically opens the Jetson CSI cameras using the `nvarguscamerasrc` pipeline.
+When numeric camera IDs are provided, the script opens the Jetson CSI cameras using only the `nvarguscamerasrc` pipeline.
 It shows both streams side by side in an OpenCV window.
 Press **q** to quit.

 ```bash